deanholbrook/flask-hello-world/README.md

 TODO: put content here

 ### Prerequisites
-To work with this project, you'll need the following software on your machine:
+To work with this project, you'll need the following software on your computer:
 * Git (source control management tool)
 * Docker (tool to package or "containerize" applications)
 * Python 3